Limited number of needs based scholarships available for spring start only.

 The Master of Public Health (MPH) Degree at the University of New England Online is a 42-credit program designed to prepare students with the knowledge and the skills needed to promote the health of individuals and communities.
 Our fully online graduate-level public health courses are built to be interdisciplinary, allowing students to pursue a range of careers upon graduation, including roles within public health policy, community health education, infection disease units & epidemiology, emergency response teams, public health research, and more!
-For those wishing to hone their area of expertise, the online MPH program offers focus areas in Epidemiology, Global Health and Health Education.
-The Health Education focus area prepares students for the Certified Health Education Specialist (CHES) exam.
+For those wishing to hone their area of expertise, the online MPH program offers concentrations in Epidemiology, Global Health and Public Health Education and Communication.
+The Public Health Education and Communication concentration prepares students for the Certified Health Education Specialist (CHES) exam.
 Additionally, there is a unique opportunity for students in the MPH program to gain experience beyond the online classroom with a 2-week Cross Cultural Health Immersion experience in Ghana, Africa each year.

 As a fully online degree program, the Master of Public Health can accommodate full-time and part-time students and is ideal for working professionals.
 Public health is a dynamic field, and our program is designed to benefit recent graduates, career changers, and those who are already working in the public health field.
 For those wishing to earn their degree sooner, the program can be completed in as few as 18 months.
 Alternatively, students looking to advance their knowledge of core public health concepts but do not need the full master’s degree may choose to complete the 18-credit Graduate Certificate in Public Health.